mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --import=<import_type>, -i<import_type>

-   Control the import of either DATA|D = only the table data for the tables in the database list, DEFINITIONS|F = import only the definitions for the objects in the database list, or BOTH|B = import the metadata followed by the data (default: import metadata).
+   Specify the import format.
+Permitted format values are DATA|D = only the table data for the tables in the database list, DEFINITIONS|F = import only the definitions for the objects in the database list, and BOTH|B = import the metadata followed by the data (default: import metadata).

 .. option:: --new-storage-engine=<new_engine>